WhatTheDickens/engl367-f19/syllabus.md

 *How will you know if you’ve met the individual outcomes?
 How will we know if we’ve met the community outcomes?*

-- You’ll keep a log of your activities that contribute to our collective effort to produce and share knowledge about Victorian literary texts in context; you'll be able to see at a glance how much you're contributing
+- You’ll keep a log of your activities that contribute to our collective effort to produce and share knowledge about Victorian literary texts in context.
+You'll be able to see at a glance how much you're contributing.
-- Together, in public spaces online, we'll discuss Victorian literary texts in context; you'll be able to judge for yourself how well the class, as a group, is engaging meaningfully with texts in context
+- Together, in public spaces online, we'll discuss Victorian literary texts in context.
+You'll be able to judge for yourself how well the class, as a group, is engaging meaningfully with texts in context.
-- Together, we'll build a short bibliography of works that provide valuable context for and critical perspectives on Victorian literature
+- Together, we'll build a short bibliography of works that provide valuable context for and critical perspectives on Victorian literature.
-- You'll receive feedback from me and from your peers regarding how well some of your writing engages meaningfully with texts in context
+- You'll receive feedback from me and from your peers regarding how well some of your writing engages meaningfully with texts in context.

 ## Texts